adamyordan/offbyslash-django-dumper/README.md

 Affected sites will return a response with status `200 OK` and body containing the source code of `manage.py` file.

-This local file inclusion is caused by a slight but fatal mistake in Nginx's configuration (_Nginx off-by-slash fail_ / _alias traversal_) that allow path traversal via misconfigured alias.
+This vulnerability is caused by a slight but fatal mistake in Nginx's configuration (_Nginx off-by-slash fail_ / _alias traversal_) that allow path traversal via misconfigured alias.
 For example, here is a snippet of affected nginx rule:
 ```